-Insert Variable.

-define that specific variable.
+The Insert Variable dialog will change to reflect characteristics of which more information is required to define that specific variable.
 Press OK to close the Insert Variable dialog and insert the variable placeholder into the Image Memo.

 Some variables will not have an additional dialog box.
 For these variables, once you select the variable from the pull down menu the variable placeholder will be added to the Image Memo text.
 The variable placeholder will be displayed as the name of the variable surrounded by % signs.
 Once the image memo is closed and reopened, the variable placeholder will be replaced with the value of the variable.
 See below for an illustration of the Image Date variable placeholder and the variable value.